 A-3.1 Chromatographic Column

-Place a pledge of slightly tapered chromatographic tube, 38 mm × 230 mm, which is inserted in a 500 ml suction flask.
-Add with full vacuum 80 g of a mixture of 5 parts of very fine chromatographic fullers earth and 1 part of chromatographic siliceous earth in portion of 2 to 3 g tapping the tube gently after each addition Apply suction gently to compress the adsorbent, add an additional 10 g of adsorbent to the column to a height of about 200 mm.
+Place a pledge of slightly tapered chromatographic tube 38 mm × 230 mm, which is inserted in a 500 ml suction flask.
+Add with full vacuum 80 g of a mixture of 5 parts of very fine chromatographic fullers earth and 1 part of chromatographic siliceous earth in portion of 2 g to 3 g tapping the tube gently after each addition.
+Apply suction gently to compress the adsorbent, add an additional 10 g of adsorbent to the column to a height of about 200 mm.
 Level the top with the spatula and cover it with a disc of filter paper.

 A-4 REAGENTS